cwirex/weather-api/readme.md

 A FastAPI-based weather API that provides current, historical, and forecast weather data with caching and historical data storage.

+## Features

+- Current weather conditions for any supported city
+- Historical weather data with MongoDB storage for tracked cities
+- Weather forecasts up to 7 days ahead
+- Weather statistics for custom date ranges
+- Redis caching for optimal performance
+- Support for metric, imperial, and standard units
+- Admin endpoints for data population and cache management

 ## Quick Start

 1. Create a `docker-compose.yml`: